 Multiple court cases have proven that at least in the United States just possessing or using an emulator is legal.
 I have linked to official legal documents for the curious.

-Like I just mentioned, emulation is legal as long you dump your own ROMs.
+Emulation is legal as long you dump your own ROMs.
+If you download ROMs you did not dump yourself, you are breaking the law.
 But what does this mean?